-Anger, miscommunication and grief often drive the desire to sue a medical professional or institution when someone you love is not getting better, or whose condition deteriorates, or the person dies.
-Misdiagnosis is often cited in medical malpractice negligence, but it is important to understand when a misdiagnosis is, in fact, medical malpractice.
-An experienced Medical Malpractice law firm is your best option to evaluate if your claim qualifies.
+Anger, miscommunication, and grief often drive the desire to sue a medical professional or institution when someone you love is not getting better, or whose condition deteriorates, or the person dies.
+Misdiagnosis is often cited in a medical malpractice claim, but it is important to understand when a misdiagnosis is, in fact, medical malpractice.
+Experienced medical malpractice attorneys at our law firm are your best option to evaluate if your claim qualifies.

 Proving Medical Malpractice

-Medical Malpractice falls under negligence in civil law, and you would have to prove several components for a medical malpractice case to be accepted, namely
+When medical malpractice occurs it falls under negligence in civil law, and you have to prove several components for a medical malpractice case to be accepted, such as:

 - Duty of care – i.e. a doctor-patient relationship.

-- Breach of duty – the medical professional was negligent and did not provide care in a reasonably competent and skilful manner.
+- Breach of duty – the medical professional was negligent and did not provide care in a reasonably competent and skillful manner.

 - Clear and direct causality – the negligence caused the actual harm.
 Quantify the harm – additional medical and other costs and other economic and non-economic losses.

 Types of Diagnostic Errors that may Lead to a Medical Malpractice Lawsuit

 - Misdiagnosis – when the wrong diagnosis is assigned to the patient, for example, mistaking a heart attack in a woman for gastric discomfort.
 Diagnosing and treating a patient for cancer when it is not cancer is usually a serious misdiagnosis case.